 A lost rabbit will struggle out there by itself.
 Thus the rabbit will not try to explore the territory once it faces difficulties.
 So the possibilities for a lost rabbit to go back home is high.

 Merely hoping for its return is not an option.
-Take actions to look for and search for your rabbits.
+Take action to look for and search for your rabbits.
 As well as taking measures for your rabbit, never to escape again is crucial.